TuragaLab/vae/README.rst

 Uniform variational autoencoder interface
 =========================================

-We follow a uniform API of inference network, generative model, and loss calculation, allowing for modularity and ease of use.
+We follow a uniform API for inference network, generative model, and loss calculation, allowing for modularity and ease of use.
 The API is as follows.

 The **inference network** and **generative model** essentially represent probability